What is Bariatric Surgery

 Laparoscopic Surgery Means Faster Recovery

-In most cases, our patients undergo laparoscopic - or minimally-invasive - procedures, not open surgery.
+In most cases, our patients undergo laparoscopic - or robotic - procedures, not open surgery.
 This technique allows bariatric surgeons to work with tiny instruments and cameras inserted through small abdominal incisions.

 - Less pain after surgery